kcl-ddh/openseadragon-iip-connector/README.md

  - All **img** elements with the *osd-iip* class will be converted to OpenSeaDragon viewers.
  - The OpenSeaDragon viewers will have the same ID and classes as the original **img** elements they replaced.
  - OpenSeaDragon *requires* a height attribute.
 This can be provided via CSS, although if any *height* or *width* attributes exist on the **img** element, these will be applied to the OpenSeaDragon viewer.
- - Set the **img** *src* attribure to an IIPImage URL with no height or width parameters.
-As a rule of thumb - when pasted into the address bar, the image URL should show the full size image.
+ - Set the **img** *src* attribute to a full, viewable IIP image URL so that, if the JS library fails for any reason, the original image will still be viewable (without the OSD viewer).
  -OpenSeaDragon is finiky about where its own image resources are located.
 This script assumes that the OpenSeaDragon provided "images" folder is in the same folder on your web server as either *openseadragon.js* or *openseadragon.min.js* - whichever you choose to use.